Buying A Houston Home? Do You Know What NOT To Buy?

 4. Cleanliness

-Proper garbage disposal and management can also be a source of problems.
-Restaurants and bars usually have unavoidable dumpsters.
-Homeowners have to deal with the smell until the garbage is collected.
+Restaurants and bars often have dumpsters.
+Homeowners may have to deal with the smell until the garbage is collected.

 Resale Issue #8: Close to High Voltage Power Lines